sdiemert/goai/README.md

 * `/` : Default route, echos the request by returning the last move.
 * `/ai/random` : Randomly selects an empty spot on the board and places a token.
 * `/ai/maxLibs` : Selects an empty spot with the highest possible liberties.
+* `/ai/attackEnemy` : Always attempts to take away liberties from the enemy.
+* `/ai/formEyes` : Always attempts to form eyes in the armies.
-* `/util/findArmies` : Takes a board and returns an object outlining all of the armies
+* `/util/findArmies` : Takes a board and returns an object outlining all of the armies.

 Access the API by making an **HTTP POST** request to the respective route.